Skip to main content Skip to footer

 Country Risk Analysis of Lithuania

-Having borders with both Kaliningrad and Belarus, Lithuania has its fair share of border problems.
-Critics of the Belarusian governing regime have been granted asylum in Lithuania, and in response in 2021 Belarus allowed migrants to freely cross the Lithuanian border to try to enter the EU, sparking a humanitarian crisis and political problems for the EU.
+With borders to both Kaliningrad and Belarus, Lithuania faces its share of border-related challenges.
+Belarusian regime critics have been granted asylum in Lithuania, and in 2021 Belarus allowed migrants to freely reach the Lithuanian border in attempts to enter the EU, causing a humanitarian crisis and political difficulties for the EU.

-Also, relations with China have become frostier since Lithuania allowed Taiwan to open a trade office (representative office) in the country in 2021.
-China has responded by suspending its imports from, and exports to, Lithuania.
+Relations with China have also become frostier since 2021, when Lithuania allowed Taiwan to open a representative office in the country.
+In response, China has halted its imports from, and exports to, Lithuania.

-Lithuania’s transport sector has grown significantly in recent years thanks to low labour costs and low taxes on road transport, compared to the EU average.
-Rising fuel costs in Europe have benefited Lithuanian transport and exporting companies, which is probably one reason for EKN’s increased outstanding guarantees to Lithuania.
+Lithuania’s transport sector has expanded significantly in recent years thanks to low labour costs and low taxes on road transport compared with the EU average.
+Rising fuel costs in Europe have benefited Lithuanian transport and export companies, which is likely one reason for EKN’s increased guarantee exposure to Lithuania.

-EU cooperation has been the key to Lithuania’s relative resilience during both the coronavirus pandemic and Russia’s war against Ukraine.
-Both inflation and growth are expected to return to normal levels in 2024.
+EU cooperation has been key to Lithuania’s relatively strong performance during both the pandemic and Russia’s war against Ukraine.
+Inflation and growth are expected to return to normal levels in 2025.
+With a small economy and geographical proximity to Russia and Belarus, the country remains vulnerable to external shocks, meaning the risk of new price shocks is relatively high.

 Business environment